-Mom sent me a text the other day asking if I had popsicle sticks because she needed one for something she was working on for J. Crafters always have a project or two going, plus a few more in the planning stages.
+Mom sent me a text the other day asking if I had popsicle sticks because she needed one for something she was working on for her favorite (and only) grandson.
+Once a crafter always a crafter.

 If you don't enjoy crafting, don't do it.
 I never said you had to and anyone that did is full of themselves.
 I enjoy crafting, and gardening and cooking.
 So, I do those activities with J. My husband does not enjoy any of those things, so he and J do other things together.
 And we do activities as a family that are different too.